CodeShield-Security/Log4JShell-Bytecode-Detector/README.md

 This repository contains a tool to detect if a jar file is affected by the critical CVE-2021-44228.
 The tool scans the jar file and compares the classses against a set of vulnerable hashes for classes within the jar file.
 The hashes have been pre-computed for artifacts on [Maven Central](https://mvnrepository.com/repos/central).

+**IMPORTANT UPDATE: We updated [the list of affected artifacts](src/main/resources/VulnerableGavs.csv) on Maven Central.
+The list contains 18.816 artifacts.
+The artifacts either use log4j-core as declared dependency, or we identified .class files within the artifacts that match to the affected versions of log4j-core.**

 ## How to run this tool

 1. Download the [jar file](https://github.com/CodeShield-Security/Log4JShell-Bytecode-Detector/releases/download/v0.4/Log4JDetector-0.4-jar-with-dependencies.jar) under releases.